 Students entering Brandeis in the fall of 2010 or after must take nine semester courses.
+Take a look at our learning goals.

 SOC 1a or SOC 3b should be taken early in the curriculum.